Home

 A team working on a risk management project should:

-1) Identify loss exposures
+1. Identify loss exposures

-2) Analyze loss exposures
+2. Analyze loss exposures

-3) Determine the appropriate techniques to treat the exposures
+3. Determine the appropriate techniques to treat the exposures

-4) Implement and monitor (control)
+4. Implement and monitor (control)

-The process closely resembles the DMAIC and Shewhart P-D-C-A cycle.
+The process closely resembles the DMAIC and Shewhart PDCA cycle.

 A team can look for opportunities to control the risk by:

-1) Risk Avoidance
+1. Risk Avoidance

-2) Loss Prevention
+2. Loss Prevention

-3) Loss Reduction
+3. Loss Reduction

 Loss reduction can include ideas that reduce the severity of the loss after it occurs.
-These ideas include notification alarms, sprinklers, fire extinguishers, storing valuables offsite with two copies, EHS programs, emergency action programs, defibrillators, seatbelts, and airbags.
+These ideas include notification alarms, sprinklers, fire extinguishers, storing valuables offsite with two copies, EHS programs, emergency action programs, defibrillators, seat belts, and airbags.

 All of these can contribute to savings in the eyes of the insurer.
 Your company risk manager should be aware and involved in these improvements and negotiate lower premiums.

 Reducing risks is similar to reducing RPN on at the FMEA exercise of a DMAIC project.
-The team wants to target the input (x) with the highest RPN's and reduce the severity, occurence, and improve the detection.
+The team wants to target the input (x) with the highest RPN's and reduce the severity, occurrence, and improve the detection.

 Return to LEAN MANUFACTURING